 A significant portion of our revenue depends on sales to a limited number of customers.
-In the first quarter of fiscal 2018, our largest end customer accounted for approximately 4% of our total revenue, and our top five end customers accounted for approximately 16% of our total revenue, including less than 3% from ZTE Kangzun Telecom Co.
-Ltd. ("ZTE").
-In the past we sold products to ZTE and had anticipated doing so throughout fiscal 2018, but we are now restricted from selling to ZTE due to sanctions imposed by the United States Department of Commerce.
-If any others of these relationships were to diminish, if these customers were to develop their own solutions or adopt alternative solutions or competitors' solutions, or if our relationship with any future customer which accounts for a significant portion of our revenue were to diminish due to these or other factors, our results could be adversely affected.
+In the second quarter of fiscal 2018, our largest end customer accounted for approximately 5% of our total revenue, and our top five end customers accounted for approximately 17% of our total revenue.
+During the first quarter of fiscal 2018, approximately 3% of our total revenue came from ZTE Kangzun Telecom Co.
+Ltd. ("ZTE") before we were restricted from selling to ZTE due to sanctions imposed by the United States Department of Commerce.
+Although sanctions against ZTE are being lifted, if ZTE again becomes subject, or if other customers become subject, to sanctions by the United States Department of Commerce or if our customers are affected by tariffs or other government trade restrictions, our business and financial condition could be adversely affected.
+If our relationships with any material customers were to diminish, if these customers were to develop their own solutions or adopt alternative solutions or competitors' solutions, or if our relationship with any future customer which accounts for a significant portion of our revenue were to diminish due to these or other factors, our results could be adversely affected.